CivicActions/accessibility/_people/vanessa-luxen.md

 external: true
 ---

-Vanessa Luxen is a team member of CivicActions Accessibility.
+Vanessa Luxen was a team member of CivicActions Accessibility.